Virus cases rise in U.S. states amid new world restrictions

 Businesses imposed their own restrictions, too, with Walmart becoming the largest U.S. retailer to require customers to wear face coverings at all of its Sam’s Club and namesake stores.

-States around the country reported alarming spikes in cases, even as officials in some of the states simultaneously pushed forward with plans to reopen schools in the fall.
-Kansas and Missouri each reported about 900 new cases in a trend that the head of the Kansas Department of Health and Environment described as “awful.”
-Montana also reported a record number of new confirmed cases.

-At least three dozen high school students in northern Illinois tested positive for the coronavirus after some attending summer sports camps showed symptoms of the illness.

-Other countries imposed lockdowns and implemented new health checks at their borders.
+Other countries, meanwhile, imposed lockdowns and implemented new health checks at their borders.

-Traffic at the crossing fell by about half, authorities said, but a line of cars and trucks was over 500 meters (yards) long as the number of tests carried out by medical teams at the border were increased.
+After the border restrictions Greece imposed Wednesday, traffic at the crossing fell by about half, authorities said, but waiting times were still lengthy and a line of cars and trucks was over 500 meters (yards) long as the number of tests carried out by medical teams at the border were increased.

 Gergana Chaprazova, 51, from Plovdiv in southern Bulgaria, planned to visit the Greek seaside town of Kavala with her husband, and complained that she was being tested again.